 Doesn’t matter if people out there hate it.

-Doesn’t matter if it makes people think things about me that aren’t always true.
+Doesn’t matter if it makes you think things about me that aren’t always true.

-Doesn’t matter if it makes you uncomfortable, surprised, excited, or frightened.
+Doesn’t matter if it makes others uncomfortable, surprised, excited, or frightened.

 And, it doesn’t matter if I want it to be different.